EveTC/Pararge_aegeria_EcoGenomics_RExp/README.md

-# _Pararge aegeria_ Ecologcial genomics of range expasnion
+# Ecologcial genomics of range expasnion in _Pararge aegeria_

 This repository for the manuscript titled "Polygenic adaptation and genetic redundancy during climate-driven range expansions through heterogenous landscapes"